terminusdb/terminusdb-docs/md/data-modeling/data-modeling-graph-databases.md

 ## Data modeling

-TerminusDB organizes data in a simple object-based structure to make it intuitive to model the real world.
+TerminusDB organizes data in a simple object-based structure making it intuitive to model the real world.

 Traditional relational databases divide data into tables, columns, and rows.
 In TerminusDB, everything is an object.
 Objects can have properties.
 Properties may link to other objects.
 A network of interlinked objects forms a graph structure - the foundation of graph databases.